FFTW Reference

 ordinary planner uses O(

-is the maximum dimension, while it is creating the plan.) - For multi-dimensional transforms, new parameters become accessible for optimization by the planner.
+N) temporary storage, whereNis the maximum dimension, while it is creating the plan.) - For multi-dimensional transforms, new parameters become accessible for optimization by the planner.
 (Since multi-dimensional arrays can be very large, we don't dare to allocate one in the ordinary planner for experimentation.
 This prevents us from doing certain optimizations that can yield dramatic improvements in some cases.)

 On the other hand, note that the specific planner destroys the

-contents of the in
+contents of the in and out arrays.

 Computing the One-dimensional Transform

-computes the one-dimensional Fourier transform,
+The function fftw computes the one-dimensional Fourier transform,

-(See Section Plan Creation for One-dimensional Transforms.)
+using a plan created by fftw_create_plan (See Section Plan Creation for One-dimensional Transforms.)
 The function

-provides a simplified interface for the common case of
+fftw_one provides a simplified interface for the common case of

 single input array of stride 1.